Excel Percent Change ( Table of Contents)

 Example #2 – Change in Percentage when Values are Stored in Cells

-Step 4: Now, if you press Enter key you can see a percentage change value under cell C2 as shown below:
+Step 4: Now, if you press Enter key, you can see a percentage change value under cell C2, as shown below:

 This is what a generic formula looks like.
-Even if we change the values for cells A2 and B2 respectively, this formula will still give the results and you don’t need to input it again.
+Even if we change the values for cells A2 and B2, respectively, this formula will still give the results, and you don’t need to input it again.

 Step 6: Now select cells from C2 to C6 again and navigate towards the Number Formatting group under the Home tab to change the number type for these cells.
 We ideally wanted the formatting to be in percentage.
-Within that group, click on Percentage Style and it will change the number formatting from C2 to C6 as percentage.
-This can also be achieved using keyboard shortcut Ctrl+Shift+%.
+Within that group, click on Percentage Style, and it will change the number formatting from C2 to C6 as a percentage.
+This can also be achieved using the keyboard shortcut Ctrl+Shift+%.

 The final output should look like the one in the screenshot below:

 This is how we can find the percentage change in Excel.
 That is the end of this article.
-Let’s wrap the things up with some points to be remembered:
+Let’s wrap things up with some points to be remembered:

 Things to Remember